 The Sub Mini can’t fully match the loudness of the full-size Sub, but it gets you surprisingly close — and for substantially less money.
 It’s also arguably more stylish, trading the dust-magnet glossy finish for a matte design.
 The Sub Mini’s reduced size makes it easy to place discreetly somewhere near your TV without calling much attention to the hardware itself.

 Most stylish Sonos speaker

-The bookshelf speaker is a great deal, but it still looks like a speaker.
+The Symfonisk bookshelf speaker is a great deal, but it still looks like a speaker.
 If you’re looking to camouflage tech in your home so that it blends in with other decor, that’s where the Symfonisk picture frame speaker shines.
 When mounted on your wall, it looks like a piece of artwork — albeit with a power cord coming out of the bottom.
-If you don’t love the default pattern, Ikea sells various replacement art panels, including the Mona Lisa, Starry Night, or this record player print that I’m a fan of.
+If you don’t love the default pattern, Ikea sells a rotating variety of replacement art panels, including these colorful limited-edition ones.

 Behind the front piece of art are Sonos drivers and waveguides that help distribute sound from the picture frame speaker throughout a room.
 There are many possibilities and potential use cases for this thing: you can mount two picture frame speakers together on the same wall for surround sound with any Sonos soundbar.
 And when the TV’s off, they fit into the room better than any traditional speaker can.